 Tsuruga Castle

-The rebuilt castle tower had black roofing tiles, but in March 2011 it was restored to the red roofing tiles it had before it was demolished.
+The rebuilt castle tower had black roofing tiles, but in March 2011 it was restored to the red roofing tiles it had before it was demolished

-After the Meiji Restoration, the castle was decided to remain standing under the " Castle Abolition Law ," but the stone walls, standing trees, and most of the castle tower were demolished.
-In 1908 (Meiji 41), an army training ground was established on the east side of Sannomaru, and approximately 6 hectares of the castle, including part of Sannomaru, the moat, and earthworks, were removed.
+After the Meiji Restoration, the castle was designated to remain in accordance with the "Regulations for the Abolition of Castles," but it was dismantled, with the exception of some parts such as the stone walls and trees, as well as the keep.
+In 1908 (Meiji 41), an army training ground was established on the east side of the third bailey, so approximately 6 hectares of the third bailey, including the moat and earthworks, were removed.

 Triangular moat below the bell tower